-b.
-General Employees Defined Contribution Plan and Trust
+B. General Employees Defined Contribution Plan and Trust

-The Town of Eatonville, Florida Defined Contribution Plan and Trust (the "Defined Contribution Plan") is an adoption of the Florida Municipal Pension Trust Fund Defined Contribution Plan and Trust which is administered by the Florida League of Cities, Inc. The Trustee for the Defined Contribution Plan's assets is the CitiStreet Retirement Service.
+The Town's Defined Contribution Plan and Trust (the "Defined Contribution Plan") is an adoption of the Florida Municipal Pension Trust Fund Defined Contribution Plan and Trust which is administered by the Florida League of Cities, Inc. The Trustee for the Defined Contribution Plan's assets is the CitiStreet Retirement Service.
 The Defined Contribution Plan was established effective October 1, 1989 by ordinance.
 There were no amendments during the year.